 Stock Up On Fruits and Veggies

 Fruits and vegetables are packed with fiber, as well as vitamins and minerals.
-Apples, bananas, oranges, strawberries all have about three to four grams of fiber.
+Apples, bananas, blackberries, oranges, avocados, and strawberries all have about three to four grams of fiber.
 When it comes to the veggie department, the darker the better.
-Think broccoli, spinach, and beets.
+Think broccoli, brussels sprouts, kidney beans, black beans, lentils, and beets.
 Artichokes are one of the highest-fiber veggies, clocking in at ten grams each.

 If you eat five or more servings of these bad boys every day, you’re in good shape.